What Is CCTV Monitoring

 3. Lens Focal Length

-The camera lens’s focal length determines the field of view and the level of zoom.
+The camera lens’s focal length determines the field of view and the zoom level.
 Cameras with varifocal lenses offer flexibility, allowing users to adjust the focal length manually.
-Longer focal lengths provide greater magnification but narrow the field of view, making it essential to strike a balance between zoom capability and coverage.
+Longer focal lengths provide greater magnification but narrow the field of view, making it essential to balance zoom capability and coverage.

 4. Infrared (IR) Night Vision